moonlight2596/operator-schemalog/README.md

 # log-broadcast
-// TODO(user): Add simple overview of use/purpose
+This operator's purpose to explore multiversion APIs at the simplest level.
+It will expand to exploring operator potential eventually.
+Right now, it does not do much, only sends the schema of the API to the mentioned pod in the CRD as <AppName>.
+Pod needs to be listening for it.
+For demonstrative purposes it is not necessary to build.
+More on this below.
+After building, storage version will be v1beta1.

-## Description
+## Demonstrative setup
-// TODO(user): An in-depth paragraph about your project and overview of use
+ Use
+`kubectl run <AppName> --image mahamfirdous/basicschemalogger:v0.0.2 --port=8003` for an image to pair with the CRD.
+Or alternatively user your own listener.
+Check the pod's logs to see results.
+Sample CRDs are in config/samples.
+Remember to specify a containerPort in the manifest regardless of the directives in the used docker image.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+The cluster used for testing was a single node k3s installation on WSL2.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster